mariadb-corporation/MaxScale/Documentation/Monitors/ColumnStore-Monitor.md

 ### `primary`

-Required by and only allowed when the value of `version` is `1.0`.
+Required and only allowed when the value of `version` is `1.0`.

 The `primary` parameter controls which server is chosen as the master server.
-This is an optional parameter.

 If the server pointed to by this parameter is available and is ready to process queries, it receives the _Master_ status.